go-outside-labs/story-protocol-takehome/literature_review/README.md

 4. Application layers performing queries (client side).

-Finally, it's important to note that PIR protocols do not ensure data integrity or authentication.
-An authenticated PIR scheme could combine an unauthenticated multi-server PIR scheme with a standard integrity-protection mechanism, such as Merkle trees.
+Note that **PIR protocols do not ensure data integrity or authentication**.
+An authenticated PIR scheme could **combine an unauthenticated multi-server PIR scheme with a standard integrity-protection mechanism**, such as Merkle trees.

-In this approach, PIR servers download the data from the blockchain to construct PIR databases.
+In this approach, **PIR servers download the data from the blockchain to construct PIR databases**.
 For each database, the PIR server creates a description file (usually called a *manifest file*).
-The user collects all available block headers and fetches the manifest files from the PIR servers to query the PIR database later efficiently.
+The user collects all available **block headers** and fetches the manifest files from the PIR servers to query the PIR database later efficiently.

 <br>